code-423n4/2022-04-backed/README.md

 | INFTLoanFacilitator   | 93        |        |         |
 | ILendTicket   | 4        |        |         |
 | IERC20Mintable  | 4        |        |         |

+## How it works

+### Summary

+Backed protocol enables peer-to-peer loans with NFT collateral.
+Its main unique features are
+1. No back and forth negotations: Borrowers propose minimum viable terms (loan asset, minimum loan amount, minimum duration, max interest rate) and the loan starts immediately once a lender meets or beats the minimum terms.
+2. No oracles: borrowers and lenders agree to loan terms and that's all that matters.
+The only "liquidation" type event is that lenders can seize the NFT collateral if the loan is past due.
+3. Composability: borrowers get Borrow Tickets and lenders get Lend Tickets.
+Control flows query for the current owner of these ticket, rather than a static borrower/lender address.
+For example, when a loan is repaid, the funds go to the Lend Ticket holder, whoever that happens to be at the moment of that transaction.
+4. Perpetual lender buyout: a lender can be boughtout at any time by a new lender who meets the existing terms and beats at least one term by at least 10%, e.g. 10% longer duration, 10% higher loan amount, 10% lower interest.
+The new lender pays the previous lender their principal + any interest owed.
+The loan duration restarts on buyout.

+### Detail